-Full Year 1 Credit Prerequisite: Calculus AB or Honors Pre-Calculus or Brief Calculus May be offered for Dual Credit
+Prerequisite: Calculus AB or Honors Pre-Calculus or Brief Calculus

 This course is equivalent to a second semester calculus class at a university and prepares students to sit for AP examinations where a semester of college credit in calculus may be earned.
 Topics emphasized are methods of integration, conic sections, hyperbolic functions, and polar coordinates.
 This is a rigorous course designed to prepare students for the AP examination in this subject area.